ericmelz/hello-k8s/stage01/README.md

-# Stage 01 - Create an api
+# Stage 01 - Create a containerized api
 This example shows how to create an API that reads from an environment variable.

 ## Create a virtual environment